itisteddy/fan-club-z/CONVERSATION_LOG.md

 - Default to working within Fan Club Z v2.0 directory
 - Check this log for recent context and decisions
 - Update this document with any significant changes or decisions
+- ✅ **React Error #185 is RESOLVED** - no longer an issue
+- ✅ **Database is populated** - 6 predictions available for testing
+- ✅ **All components handle empty data safely** - error boundaries in place
-- Comment system now uses unified store - maintain consistency across all components
+- Comment system uses unified store - maintain consistency across all components
+- Database can be re-seeded anytime with: `curl -X POST https://fan-club-z.onrender.com/api/v2/admin/seed-database`